ArtezGDA/Processing-Examples/README.md

 The original repo lived at https://github.com/ArtezGDA/fibonnaci_spiral

-## algorithm-examples
+## perlin_noise examples

-Examples of the algorithms (from the algorithm-assignment) in processing.
+Examples of Perlin Noise (part of the algorithm-assignment)